 Of all digital marketing buzzwords, “real-time marketing” is among the most promising ones.
 Real-time marketing means reacting in real, or near-real, time, sending relevant messages, listening to and anticipating customer needs.
-Chatbots, the byproduct of this new normal, bring huge opportunities for e-commerce: from up-selling to personalized marketing to driving sales to data collection and analysis.
+Chatbots, the by-product of this new normal, bring huge opportunities for e-commerce: from up-selling to personalised marketing to driving sales to data collection and analysis.
 And the retail industry is the one to benefit the most.

 Juniper researchers assert chatbots are here to help.
 One day, AI chatbots sophisticated enough to hold a fluent conversation could… no, not lead to WW III as Elon Musk believes, but take away some of the repetitive tasks of human workers.
 Better for us.